Dąbrówka, Gmina Gniewino

 Dąbrówka is a village in the administrative district of Gmina Gniewino, within Wejherowo County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 7 km south-west of Gniewino, 20 km west of Wejherowo, and 55 km north-west of the regional capital Gdańsk.

 For details of the history of the region, see History of Pomerania.

 It is the primary base of the Spichlerz association - a group specialised in Obstacle Course Racing (OCR) founded by Grzegorz Kropidłowski who is known all over Poland as a previous participant of the Ninja Warrior Poland.